tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 They are designed to provide several "stages": development, building, testing, deployment to different environments like staging and production (and you can add more environments very easily).

-And they are designed to have the minimum repetition of code and configurations, so that if you need to change something, you have to change it in the minimum amount of places.
+They are designed to have the minimum repetition of code and configurations, so that if you need to change something, you have to change it in the minimum amount of places.
 That's why several of the files use environment variables that get auto-expanded.
-That way, if, for example, you want to use a different domain, you can call the `docker-compose` command with a different `DOMAIN` environment variable instead of having to change the domain in several places inside the Docker Compose files.
+That way, if for example, you want to use a different domain, you can call the `docker-compose` command with a different `DOMAIN` environment variable instead of having to change the domain in several places inside the Docker Compose files.

 Also, if you want to have another deployment environment, say `preprod`, you just have to change environment variables, but you can keep using the same Docker Compose files.

-Because of that, for each "stage" you would use a different set of Docker Compose files.
+Because of that, for each "stage" (development, building, testing, deployment) you would use a different set of Docker Compose files.

 But you probably don't have to worry about the different files, for building, testing and deployment, you would probably use a CI system (like GitLab CI) and the different configured files would be already set there.